4 Signs You Should Invest In a Guard Railing

 1. There’s a significant drop from one level to the level below

-The building codes require a guard once there is 30″ drop.
-Some local jurisdictions have made this smaller.
-I know of one community which requires a guard once there is a 9″ drop.
+Building codes are specific as to the requirements for fall protection.
+The model codes typically require a guard once there is a drop of 30 inches or more.
+Some local jurisdictions have reduced this in some parts of the country.
+Always check with your local authority having jurisdiction (AHJ) to confirm prior to specification.
 Bear in mind though that the codes are considered a “minimum standard for safety”.
 If you are concerned about the drop, then include a guard in your design.
 There’s nothing wrong with being more cautious if the situation calls for it.
-OSHA, by the way, does not require a guardrail unless there is a 48″ drop but railings covered by OSHA are not open to the public and would in areas that have restricted access.
+OSHA, by the- way, does not require a guardrail unless there is a 48″ drop but railings covered by OSHA are not open to the public and would in areas that have restricted access.

 2. There’s a potential hazard on the other side